satellytes/satellytes.com/blog-posts/github-billing-dashboard.md

 [papaparse](https://github.com/mholt/PapaParse) is a CSV parser that converts CSV to JSON.
 Besides strings, papaparse can process CSV files directly, no matter if they are located locally on the computer or have to be accessed via an external URL.

 The following example shows how easy the conversion of a CSV file is.
-The function parse() is called with a file like sample.csv.
+The function `parse()` is called with a file like `billing.csv`.
 Additionally, it needs as a second input parameter a config object, in which certain options for the parsing can be set.
 For example, the headings of the individual values are camalized here.
-The parsing itself, the assignment of the values to the headings, and the transformation into the UsageReportCsvEntry type are completely handled by papaparse.
+The parsing itself, the assignment of the values to the headings, and the transformation into the `UsageReportCsvEntry` type are completely handled by papaparse.
 The parsed object can still be modified.
-In the sample code, you can see how in addition to the existing CSV file headers "pricePerUnit" is calculated and added to the finished object.
+In the sample code, you can see how in addition to the existing CSV file headers `pricePerUnit` is calculated and added to the finished object.

 ```
 billing.csv